 Brussels sprouts hash with pancetta and shallots is an amazing and surprisingly quick dish to prepare.
 This is one of my favorite breakfast ideas for a delicious healthy breakfast but it also can be eaten as its own meal or as a side dish.
-The ingredients are simple and include Brussels sprouts, red potatoes, pancetta and onion.
+The ingredients are simple and include Brussels sprouts, red potatoes, pancetta and shallots.

 If you have been following me for a while then you know I have quite the obsession for Brussels sprouts.
 I created this Brussels spouts with pancetta recipe to try to make a more robust Brussels sprouts dish that can be eaten on it's own.